How to Hire a Foreign In-Home Caregiver

 - See to it that the job offer letter contains all the required information

-Specifically, part of your learning of how to hire an in-home caregiver in Canada is knowing the tasks or activities that you will do:
+Specifically, part of learning of how to hire an in-home caregiver in Canada is knowing the tasks or activities that you will do:

 - Write and post job ads